TheMarex/ba-thesis/text/4_simulator.md

 As outline in the section about discrete time dynamic simulation, the physics of the system are formulated as input forces and constrains that need to be solved for the constraint forces.
-Since bullet uses an iterative approach that solves each constraint independently, it is of utmost importance to use a sufficient amount of iterations for each simulation step.
+Since \name{Bullet} uses the iterative apporach described in section \ref{section:rigid-body-simulation}.
+Thus it is important to use a sufficient amount of iterations for each simulation step.
 Another important parameter is the timestep of each simulation step.
 Through experimental evaluation a simulation with 2000 solver iterations and a timestep size of 1ms was sufficiently stable.
 However since the number of iterations is very high and a lot of timesteps are calculated during the simulation, numeric errors become significant.
 That made is neccessary to enable using double precision floating point numbers for the values used during simulation.

-To decide which contact constrains are active for which points, Bullet must solve for object collisions.
+To decide which contact constrains are active for which points, \name{Bullet} must solve for object collisions.
 Depending on the objects involved different algorithms are used to calculate the contact points.
 Major gains in accuracy could be observed by replacing the feet and the floor with simple box shapes, instead using mesh based models.

-### Simulating walking patterns
+## Simulating walking patterns

 The simulator was designed to load arbitrary motions in the \name{MMM} format and replay them.
 Additional stabilization algorithms can be applied depending on additional information provided in the \name{MMM} motions.